 As you can see, Driving While Intoxicated has a very specific set of definitions.
 In most cases, these are the factors that would be measured to determine whether or a not a person is charged with a DWI.
 Technically speaking, you can not be officially “charged” with “drunk driving” because there is not a penal code definition matching that description.

-Now, of course, in terms of actual actions, drunk driving is still a potentially criminal offense.
+Now, of course, in terms of actual actions, drunk driving is still a potentially criminal offense and you’ll need a drunk driving lawyer.
 More than anything the difference in terminology is purely in the words used, but it’s important to know the difference if you ever find yourself facing such charges.

 If you’re looking for a drunk driving lawyer in Houston, what you really need is a DWI defense attorney.
 At Trichter & LeGrand, we have a team of professional DWI lawyers prepared to handle your drunk driving charge, as well as a DWI Specialist, Gary Trichter.

 There’s a unique difference between attorneys for drunk driving or DWI and a DWI Specialist of course.
 While both can help you fight any potential drunk driving charges, DWIs, or DUIs, a DWI Specialist is more specifically defined: